amare1990/Portfolio-Amare/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Portfolio: Mobile Menu
+# Portfolio: Details Popup Window

 # Project Name

 ## Description the project
-The objective of this project development is to add pop-up menus for the mobile version.
-The previous project, which includes the desktop version is extended to include this pop-up mobile menus.
+The objective of this project development is to add popup windows to see details of the project for the mobile version.
+The previous project, which includes the Mobile menu for the mobile version is extended to include this pop-up windows.
+THe project is modified for both the mobile and desktop version.
 The project is modified by creating a branch on the main branch base.
 It is designed to fulfill the requirements of the figma design template.

 ## Built With